Hydra-Chain/hydragon-core-contracts/docs/HydraStaking/HydraStaking.md

 sets a new penalty rate

-*Should be called by the Governance.the rate should be between 10 and 150 (0.1% and 1.5%)*
+*Only callable by the adminthe rate should be between 10 and 150 (0.1% and 1.5%)*

 #### Parameters